lauris/awesome-scala/README.md

 *Projects that don't fit into any specific category.*

-* [Ammonite](http://lihaoyi.github.io/Ammonite/) - Ammonite is a collection of Scala libraries intended to improve the experience of using Scala as an system shell.
+* [Ammonite-REPL](http://lihaoyi.github.io/Ammonite/#Ammonite-REPL) - An improved Scala REPL: syntax highlighting, output formatting, multi-line input, and more.
 * [REPLesent ★ 177 ⧗ 0](https://github.com/marconilanna/REPLesent) - A presentation tool built inside the Scala REPL.
 Runs code straight from your slides with a single keystroke.
 * [scala-ssh ★ 145 ⧗ 0](https://github.com/sirthias/scala-ssh) - Remote shell access via SSH for your Scala applications
 * [Scalan ★ 43 ⧗ 2](https://github.com/scalan/scalan) - A framework for development of domain-specific compilers in Scala